adobe/reactor-developer-docs/extensions/submissions/grant-user-access.md

 ---
-title: Granting User Access
+title: Grant User Access
 order: 3
 ---

-# Granting User Access
+# Grant User Access

 Before you get started with your extension_package, you need to set up your team members with user accounts and permissions.
 This is accomplished in the Adobe [Administration Console](https://adminconsole.adobe.com/).